Connecting Temporary Workers with Employers Instantly.

 Chase is checking his bank account, it’s running low because he hasn’t gotten paid yet from the last film he did.
 It’s still 8 days away til his pay day!
 He’s getting stressed out with upcoming bills that he needs to deal with.

 Chase is wondering how he can earn some quick money between now and his acting gig in a couple of weeks.
 Chase would like to find a temp job in the meantime that he doesn’t have to go out of his way to get to.
 Time and convenience are of essence for Chase here.

-He signs up for WorkBriefly to look for gig, and instantly gets a few gigs lined up.
-Now he can happily go party with friends and doesn’t have to worry about not having cash flow for the next while!
+He signs up for WorkBriefly to look for gigs, and instantly gets a few gigs lined up.
+Now he can happily go hang out with friends and doesn’t have to worry about not having cash flow for the next while!

 Get on-boarded on the app > Browse for jobs and apply for jobs > Wait on job application decision > Get approved for the job > Clock-in/out for the job > Rate employer > Gets paid for the job done.

-From a marketing perspective, I suggested that we let Chase be able skip the sign-up/on-boarding steps to first preview the available gigs on the app.
+To make it enticing for Chase before he has to invest much time in signing up, I suggested that Chase should be able skip the sign-up/on-boarding steps to first preview the available gigs on the app.
 This helps Chase to get excited about potential gigs before having to go through the sign-up/on-boarding process.

-Based on the research, persona creation, and user flow, I worked with the team to define the Not Needed, Must Haves, and Nice to Haves for WorkBriefly.
+Based on the research, persona creation, and user flow, I worked with the team to define the Not Needed, Must Have, and Nice to Have Features for WorkBriefly.

-After testing with a few people on both paper and mid-fi prototypes, we had a few realizations.
+After testing with a few people on both paper and mid-fi prototypes, our team had a few key iterations.